Our previous blog post explored five interlinked questions to help you develop your strategy and lead all aspects of the strategy-making process.

 What this means is that to create a strategy, you have to iterate — think a little bit about Aspirations & Goals, then a little bit about Where to Play and How to Win, then back to Aspirations & Goals to check and modify, then down to Capabilities and Management Systems to check whether it is really doable, then back up again to modify accordingly.

-What are our broad aspirations for our organisation and the concrete goals against which to measure our progress?
+What are our broad aspirations for our organization and the concrete goals against which to measure our progress?
 (Aspirations & Goals)

 Some examples of broad aspirations are:

-– To be the most trusted organisation in our industry
+– To be the most trusted organization in our industry

-– To be the most customer-centric organisation in our industry
+– To be the most customer-centric organization in our industry

-– To be the most innovative organisation in our industry
+– To be the most innovative organization in our industry

 – To increase customer satisfaction by X%